IBM/number-crunching-python-tutorial/0-INSTALL.md

 ## Installing Kubernetes client

-1. Go to the [Install and Set Up `kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) page.
+1. Go to the [Install and Set Up `kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) page and follow the instructions appropriate to your operational system.
     * *Note to macOS users*: You can also do `brew install kubernetes-cli`.
     * *Note to Fedora users*: You can also do `sudo dnf install kubernetes`.
-    * *Note to Windows users*: To add the folder containing [`kubectl.exe`](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-using-curl) to the system `PATH`, follow these [command-line](https://www.windows-commandline.com/set-path-command-line/) or [graphical interface](http://www.itprotoday.com/management-mobility/how-can-i-add-new-folder-my-system-path) instructions.
+    * *Note to Windows users*: To add the folder containing [`kubectl.exe`](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows) to the system `PATH`, follow these [command-line](https://www.windows-commandline.com/set-path-command-line/) or [graphical interface](http://www.itprotoday.com/management-mobility/how-can-i-add-new-folder-my-system-path) instructions.
-1. Follow the instructions appropriate to your operational system.
 1. In a terminal window, enter `kubectl version` to check the installation.

 ## Installing Visual Studio Code